fwsGonzo/bigassm/README.md

 	- Set the base address of the binary, which now starts at 0x10000.
 Supports 128-bit addresses.
 - .align 4
 	- Align memory to the given power-of-two.
+- .finish_labels
+	- Output any labels that aren't directly attached to data, or force outputting a label before alignment.
+- .readonly
+	- Make the section read-only.
+(ELF only)
+- .section
+	- Create or continue an ELF section.
+Some attributes are automatically applied based on the data put into the section.
+- .size label
+	- Calculate the difference between the current position and the given label and output a 32-bit constant.
 - .string "String here!"
 	- Insert a zero-terminated string.